Protect your iPhone from threats

 A word of caution: Some cached files exist for other purposes, such as storing your current preferences or making sure your system is optimized.
 Removing the wrong files could be detrimental to the overall performance of your device.

 If you’re looking to save space on your Mac, a great place to explore is your Downloads folder.
-You’ll likely find old installation files (DMG or PKG files) that are no longer needed, as well as other common Other storage file types that you can erase.
+You’ll likely find old installation files (DMG or PKG files) that you don’t need, as well as other common Other or System Data storage file types that you can erase.

-Reducing extensions and plugins not only frees up extra space in Other storage, it can also dramatically speed up your internet connection, increase your computer’s startup speed, and clean clutter to keep things running smoothly.
+Reducing extensions and plugins not only frees up extra space in Other or System Data storage, it can also dramatically speed up your internet connection, increase your computer’s startup speed, and clean clutter to keep things running smoothly.

 Here’s how to remove extension files from your Mac: